terra-workflows/Documentation/Readme.md

 * [ ] All required dependencies are loaded
 * [ ] Links to required startup scripts are provided
-* [ ] The [instructions for using environmental variables](https://broadinstitute.zendesk.com/hc/en-us/articles/360026639112-New-Environmental-Variables-for-Jupyter-Notebooks) in the notebook are provided
+* [ ] The [instructions for using environmental variables](https://broadinstitute.zendesk.com/hc/en-us/articles/360026639112-New-Environmental-Variables-for-Jupyter-Notebooks) in the notebook are linked to inside the notebook.
 * [ ] unchecked
 * [ ] unchecked
 * [ ] unchecked